edesig/dependencies/readme.md

 ## How to run unittests?

-Unit tests can be executed from the project root with the command `python -m unittest discover -p "*test.py" -s test/`
+Unit tests can be executed from the project root with the command `python -m unittest discover -s test/`